adtjha/d3Demo/README.md

+# D3.js usage for creating a sample dashboard.

-# Getting Started with Create React App
+# Getting Started with D3 Demo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).